 - Big machine

-Hovering between the Jura Giga 6 and the S8, the Jura Z8 is towards the peak of Jura customization without reaching the outrageous heights of the Giga 6.
+Hovering between the Jura Giga 6 and the S8, the Jura Z8 fell towards the peak of Jura customization without reaching the outrageous heights of the Giga 6.

 With a spectacular 21 drink options, including a coffee pot one, you’ll easily find your perfect drink.
 Then you can tinker to your heart’s content to make it even more perfect.
-So you will soon be sipping on your own drinks made your own way thanks to the Z8’s supreme functionality and superb design.
+If you can get your hands on a refurbed model, you will soon be sipping on your own drinks made your own way thanks to the Z8’s supreme functionality and superb design.

 The one glaring issue with the Z8 is that there is no milk container included.
 Despite costing over $4000, all you get is a plastic hose which feels almost insulting.
 Jura encourages you to purchase a special branded milk container for an excessive price.
 But, in reality, you can put the hose into any milk container you like so it’s not worth worrying too much about.
 Plus, if you don’t really like milky coffee then you may like that you don’t have another container taking up space.

-You just can’t get past how expensive it is.
-But it offers a strong halfway house between the E8 and the top of the range Giga 6.
+Overall, this machine offers a strong halfway house between the E8 and the top-of-the-range Giga 6.
 So if you’re toying with the other Jura coffee makers, the Z8 is great for giving you the extra options but not the additional level of bells and whistles.

 - P.E.P. technology for superb espresso